 The term "attack" is an important technical term of IHL in that many of its fundamental rules on the conduct of hostilities are expressed in terms of attacks.
-For example: "the civilian population as such, as well as individual civilians, shall not be the object of attack",12 "civilian objects shall not be the object of attack",13 "indiscriminate attacks are prohibited",14 and "attacks shall be limited strictly to military objectives".15 The same applies, inter alia, to the rules regulating "precautions in attack" and "precautions against the effects of attack",16 those protecting medical units,17 persons hors de combat,18 works and installations containing dangerous forces19 against attack, as well as those obliging combatants to distinguish themselves from the civilian population during attack or military operations preparatory to an attack,20 and those prohibiting the use of the flags or military emblems, insignia or uniforms of adverse parties during attack.21 what extent cyber operations, in view of their non-kinetic nature, could be regarded as acts of violence and therefore as attacks within the meaning of IHL.
+For example: "the civilian population as such, as well as individual civilians, shall not be the object of attack", "civilian objects shall not be the object of attack", "indiscriminate attacks are prohibited", and "attacks shall be limited strictly to military objectives".
+The same applies, inter alia, to the rules regulating "precautions in attack" and "precautions against the effects of attack", those protecting medical units, persons hors de combat, works and installations containing dangerous forces against attack, as well as those obliging combatants to distinguish themselves from the civilian population during attack or military operations preparatory to an attack, and those prohibiting the use of the flags or military emblems, insignia or uniforms of adverse parties during attack.

+According to Article 49(1) of Protocol I: "Attacks' means acts of violence against the adversary, whether in offence or in defence".
+This definition has triggered significant discussion as to what extent cyber operations, in view of their non-kinetic nature, could be regarded as acts of violence and therefore as attacks within the meaning of IHL.
 It is generally recognized that acts of violence do not necessarily require the use of kinetic violence, but that it is sufficient if the resulting effects are equivalent to those normally associated with kinetic violence-namely the death or injury of persons or the physical destruction of objects (effects-based approach).
-Strictly speaking, this approach does not extend the notion of attack beyond acts of violence, but simply recognizes that cyber operations triggering processes likely to directly cause death, injury or destruction are not only equivalent to but constitute an integral part of an act of violence within the meaning of Article 49(1).22
+Strictly speaking, this approach does not extend the notion of attack beyond acts of violence, but simply recognizes that cyber operations triggering processes likely to directly cause death, injury or destruction are not only equivalent to but constitute an integral part of an act of violence within the meaning of Article 49(1).